surajupreti713/letsEat/README.md

 - [x] user can search resturant
 - [x] User can send invitation with the seleted resturent
 - [x] All the users in a certain radiu will get invitation via notification
-- [ ] The invited user can accept the invitation to be the guest
+- [x] The invited user can accept the invitation to be the guest
-- [ ] The host user can select the guest from among the ones who have accepted the invitation
+- [x] The host user can see the guest
-- [ ] Host can select more than one user.
-- [ ] Conformed invitation (Notification) will be sent with the detail of the event.

 ## Optional Stories
 - [ ] Host can rate the guest and guest can review the host.